-I have been working in the film industry for 15 years as a Curator, Impact Producer and Author.
+I have been working in the film industry for over a decade as a Curator, Impact Producer and Author.
 Over the course of my career I have supported venues such as the Institute of Contemporary Arts (ICA) and British Film Institute (BFI) to introduce a more diverse audience and programme of events.
 In recent years I have turned my attention to the thriving Nigerian film industry and coined the term BEYOND NOLLYWOOD to refer to new wave Nigerian Cinema.
-Currently, I am impact producing FOR MARIA EBUN PATAKI (Dir: Dami Orimogunje) a Nigerian arthouse film which follows a woman’s struggle with post-partum depression.

-- 2020 BEYOND NOLLYWOOD Guest Curator for Brazilian African Film Festival (Sept), Film Africa (Oct/Nov) and International Film Festival of India (Nov).
-Academic Supervisor, London Film School.
-Facilitated BEYOND NOLLYWOOD industry panel, London Short Film Festival (January).
-Host for Programmers of Colour Collective BFI Meet-Up.
-Impact Producer, COMIC RELIEF Sema Stori Films.
-Member of BFI Delegation to Berlinale Africa Hub.
+- 2020 Impact Producer, For Maria Ebun Pataki; BEYOND NOLLYWOOD Guest Curator Brazilian African Film Festival and Film Africa; Academic Supervisor, London Film School; Facilitator BEYOND NOLLYWOOD industry panel, London Short Film Festival; Host for Programmers of Colour Collective BFI Meet-Up; Impact Producer, COMIC RELIEF Sema Stori Films; and Member of BFI Delegation to Berlinale Africa Hub.

-- 2019 Judge for BBC Arabic Film Festival.
-Tribeca Film Festival shorts screener.
-Presented BEYOND NOLLYWOOD at Berlinale Africa Hub and Lights, Camera, Africa Film Festival (Lagos).
-Academic supervisor, London Film School.
-Supported veteran curator June Givanni, Pan-African Cinema archive.
+- 2019 Judge for BBC Arabic Film Festival; Tribeca Film Festival shorts screener; presented BEYOND NOLLYWOOD at Berlinale Africa Hub and Lights, Camera, Africa Film Festival (Lagos); Academic supervisor, London Film School; and Production Assistant to veteran Curator June Givanni, Pan-African Cinema archive.

 - 2017 Co-produced Shooting it Like a Woman, BBC World Service Radio documentary looking at the fortunes of women in the Nigerian film industry.
 Curated British Council’s UK/Nigeria Film Connections programme.
 A showcase of UK films were screened and filmmaker workshops facilitated at the Africa International Film Festival.
 Films reviews on BBC Radio 4 about the work of Ousmane Sembene, Jafar Panahi and Rungano Nonyi.